materiaraiding/materiaraiding-old/_ultimate/fru.md

 Looking from NW to E, the AOE that is in this quadrant will become **relative North**.

-Either DPS or Supports will then be marked by 4 purple (name) AOEs that will spawn a star shaped AOE after a delay.
+Either DPS or Supports will then be marked by 4 orange Frigid Stone AOEs that will spawn a star shaped AOE after a delay.
 Theses AOEs should always be placed on intercardinals when facing relative North.

 Our goal in this mechanic is to place these AOE markers in specific positions such that we form safe spots within relative North and relative South.

 Shiva will then cast 1 of 2 abilities:

 **Axe Kick/Cleave**: Shiva will do a large AOE, reaching to the outside ring of the arena.

 **Scythe Kick/Reap**: Shiva will do a small donut AOE, the safespot being half way between the center and the inner-most ring

 (images for both)